Broksø: The Madelung and Riegels families

 In 1925, Margrethe Post sold Broksø to K. Ekstrøm.
 The estate was the following year sold to Peter Madelung.
 Peter Madelung had previously owned Tårnborg at Korsør and Hollufgaard at Odense.

 In 1931, Broksø was acquired by Hans Vilhelm Riegels.
-He had earlier in his life made a fortune in the timber industry working for the East Asiatic Company in the Far East.
+He had made a fortune in the timber industry working for the East Asiatic Company in the Far East.
 After his return to Denmark, he had most recently been the managing director of H.C.
 Christiansen A/S.

 Architecture

 The current main building from 1915-16 was designed by Gustav Bartholin Hagen.
 The building consists of two storeys under a tall hip roof clad in red tiles.
 The walls are white-washed.
 The front of the building features a three-storey median risalit with a monumental staircase and two lower corner pavilions with hip roofs.
 The facade towards the gardens feature two projecting, octagonal corner towers with conical red tile roofs.

-Avlsgården, a half-timbered complex of farm buildings, fate from before 1850.
+Avlsgården, a half-timbered complex of farm buildings, date from before 1850.
 In 1972, Riegels ceded Broksø to his daughter Charlotte Riegels Hjorth.